-Why Peace in the Middle East Matters
+Why Peace with the Middle East Matters

 Three wars.
 13 years of fighting.
 1.9 trillion dollars.
 Over 10,000 American lives lost in terrorist attacks and conflicts in the Middle East, more than any other part of the world.
 America’s relationship with the Middle East directly impacts its security.
 Confronting extremism begins with empowering moderates.
 Learn about the visionaries in the Middle East actively working to transform their societies.
 And explore what it takes to be a peacebuilder in your community.